AlexsanderHamir/AlexsanderHamir/README.md

 - **[Prof](https://github.com/AlexsanderHamir/prof)**
 - **[GenPool](https://github.com/AlexsanderHamir/GenPool)**
 - **[GoFlow](https://github.com/AlexsanderHamir/GoFlow)**

-### ⚰️ Businesses Graveyard
-*Ideas so promising they almost convinced me to buy a Patagonia vest.*
-- **[PromptMash](https://github.com/AlexsanderHamir/Promptmesh)** - I built agent pipelining.
-Then I discovered n8n.
-- **[GhostDev](https://github.com/AlexsanderHamir/GhostDev)** - A first-mover in the emergent autonomous agent orchestration space.
-We pioneered a novel approach to... [checks notes]... competing with every other dev on Twitter/X building the exact same thing.

 ### ⚰️ OSS Graveyard (The "Learning Experiences")
 *Here lie ideas that were... ahead of their time.
 Or behind.
 Mostly just behind.*